keitaroemotion/how-to-solve-covid19-economic-disaster/README.md

    - initially, they order drink sequences.
    - after the drink provided, they login (as VR or 3D) to the bar and enjoy drinking with the other avatars(they can chat with the other avatars or if they want they can flirt).
-5. If it is convenient store, they also can walk around in the convini and shop around.
+5. If it is a convenient store, they also can walk around in the convini and shop around.
    - convini supports any kind of convini payment via counter, with VR.
    - we support this payment as platform.